Rodrigez7337/DAN-2/README.md

 2. Create a Telegram bot with @BotFather.
 3. Create your OpenAI API key.
 4. Create a Supabase project.
-4. Deploy tg-bot with Supabase Functions, set environment variables for Telegram bot, OpenAI API key.
+4. Deploy tg-bot with Supabase Functions
+5. Set environment variables for Telegram bot, OpenAI API key.
-5. Set webhook for Telegram bot.
+6. Set webhook for Telegram bot.

 ## Usage